 They have two separate trains of reverse osmosis modules, each with 12 modules.
 They produce 190 gpm each at maximum capacity.
 The membranes are made of thin film polyamide, manufactured by Dow Chemical Company.
 They can last up to five years, depending on the treatment and the water they are exposed to.
 Three years is more common on the island.
 They are single pass filters.

 The chemicals used to clean the membranes, to remove organisms/bacteria and foulants are a proprietary mix learned after years of testing and experience.
 They are constantly experimenting with new chemical combinations to optimize the cleaning process.
 So far it has been working.
 If it is proven to work long-term, it could extend the length of the membranes, which are costly, ($500US + each).
 They are also adding more R.O. membranes and trying to improve their cleaning processes to better remove iron and sulfate scale with special chemicals, so membranes function better and last longer.

-Any iron that appears in water, at the tap, is not form Consolidated Water.
+Any iron that appears in the water, at the tap, is not from Consolidated Water.
 It is most likely from metal fittings in the distribution system or your own plumbing system.

 The brine that comes out of the R.O. filters is re-injected into the aquifer, at 135′ below the surface.
 Any remaining chemicals in the brine end up cleaning the injection lines.

 There is an emergency generator in case of a hurricane.
 It can be 24-48 hours before water production is restored for anything Category 3 or less.
-BWS’s lines impacted by hurricane would also need replaced or repaired as well in order for water service to be restored.
+BWS’s lines impacted by a hurricane would also need to be replaced or repaired as well in order for water service to be restored.

 Since parts mostly come in from the USA, they keep spare parts on hand, for all equipment.